 kari kamoakis headliner

 Kari Kubiszyn Kampakis is a Birmingham mom of four with a background in PR, writing and photography.
-Visit her website at www.karikampakis.com, find her on Facebook and Twitter or contact her at email@example.com.
+Read her blog at karikampakis.com or find her on Facebook and Twitter.
+Email her at email@example.com.